 The external time step in a global model is typically $\sim 10^3$ s, but many species in the mechanism have lifetimes ~ 1 s or shorter.
 An explicit solver would require internal time steps shorter than the lifetime of the shortest-lived species in order to achieve stability, but this is not computationally practical.
 An implicit solver is required.
-The simplest such solver is the first-order backward Euler method, which approximates the solution to (1) over the internal time step δt with where we define the net source term $\mathbf{s} = \mathbf{P} - \mathbf{L}$ as a vector of functions $(P_i - L_i)$.
-Solving (2) for the unknown quantity $\mathbf{C}(t + \delta t)$ using the Newton-Raphson method requires the repeated construction and inversion of the $N \times N$ Jacobian matrix \mathbf{J} :
+The simplest such solver is the first-order backward Euler method, which approximates the solution to (1) over the internal time step h with where we define the net source term $\mathbf{s} = \mathbf{P} - \mathbf{L}$ as a vector of functions $(P_i - L_i)$.
+Solving (2) for the unknown quantity $\mathbf{C}(t + h)$ using the Newton-Raphson method requires the repeated construction and inversion of the N×N Jacobian matrix J:

-116

-$$\mathbf{C}(t+\delta t) = \mathbf{C}(t) + \mathbf{s}(\mathbf{C}(t+\delta t))\delta t$$
+117 $\mathbf{C}(t+h) = \mathbf{C}(t) + \mathbf{s}(\mathbf{C}(t+h))h$ (2)

-(2)

-$$J = \frac{\partial \mathbf{s}}{\partial \mathbf{c}} \tag{3}$$
+121 $\mathbf{J} = \frac{\partial \mathbf{s}}{\partial \mathbf{C}}$

 The construction and inversion of this Jacobian matrix is computationally expensive.
 Higher-order solvers generally used in atmospheric chemistry models, such as Rosenbrock (Rosenbrock, 1963; Hairer & Wanner, 1991; Sandu et al., 1997) or Gear (Jacobson & Turco, 1994), similarly require the repeated construction and inversion of the Jacobian over internal time steps.
-The Jacobian is typically \sim 90% sparse allowing for efficient sparse-matrix inversion methods (Sandu et al., 1997), so that the overall cost of construction and inverting the Jacobian scales as $\sim N$ rather than a higher power.
+The Jacobian is typically ~90% sparse allowing for efficient sparse-matrix inversion methods (Sandu et al., 1997), so that the overall cost of construction and inverting the Jacobian scales as ~ N rather than a higher power.

-A way to reduce the dimensionality N of the problem is to split the mechanism into "fast" species for which the coupled implicit solution is necessary and "slow" species that may be solved independently over the external time step using a fast explicit method.
+129 A way to reduce the dimensionality N of the problem is to split the mechanism into "fast" species for which the coupled implicit solution is necessary and "slow" species that may be solved independently over the 130 131 external time step using a fast explicit method.
 Young and Boris (1977) and Gong and Cho (2003) separate species into fast and slow based on their lifetimes compared with the integration time step.
-However, the separation results in non-conservation of mass because the reaction rates are not computed consistently.
-This may not be of consequence in a regional model (as used in those applications) where the domain is ventilated by the boundary conditions, so that errors do not accumulate, but it is more problematic in a global model.
-Santillana et al. (2010) separated instead "fast" and "slow" species on the basis of their production and loss rates, with the slow species having sufficiently low rates that their influences on other species would be negligible and the non-conservation of mass would be inconsequential.
-This is more relevant for global models where concentrations and rates of VOCs become very small outside of their source regions.
+However, the 132 133 separation results in non-conservation of mass because the reaction rates are not computed consistently.
+This may not be of consequence in a regional model (as used in those applications) where the domain is 134 ventilated by the boundary conditions, so that errors do not accumulate, but it is more problematic in a 135 global model.
+Santillana et al. (2010) separated instead "fast" and "slow" species on the basis of their 136 production and loss rates, with the slow species having sufficiently low rates that their non-conservation of 137 138 mass would be inconsequential.
+This is more relevant for global models where concentrations and rates of 139 short-lived VOCs become very small and they have negligible influence on other species outside of their 140 source regions.
 Shen et al. (2020, 2022) used the same approach to partition species between fast and slow.
+141 a subset (sub-mechanism) of the full mechanism, while the evolution of slow species over the external time step beginning at t_0 is calculated using an explicit first-order approximation with first-order loss rate constant $k_i(t_0) = L_i(t_0)/C_i(t_0)$:

 Here we also follow the partitioning method of Santillana et al. (2010).
-At the beginning of each external time step we calculate P and L and classify species i as fast if $\max(P_i, L_i) > \delta$ and as slow otherwise, where δ is a user-selected partitioning threshold.
-Fast species are assigned to the coupled implicit solver as a subset (sub-mechanism) of the full mechanism, while the evolution of slow species over the external time step is calculated using an explicit first-order approximation with first-order loss rate constant $k_i(t_0) = L_i(t_0)/C_i(t_0)$:
+At the beginning of each external time step we calculate P and L and classify species i as fast if $\max(P_i, L_i) > \delta$ and as slow otherwise,

+144 where δ is a user-selected partitioning threshold.
+Fast species are assigned to the coupled implicit solver as